tsackton/taelgar/People/Extraplanar Powers/Motua.md

 > a [[Gidari|gidari]] ([[Celestials|celestial]]), they/them
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% Tim: setting to status tim as it reads complete to me %%
 ![[motua.png|right|400]]One of the guardians of the [[Land of the Dead]], a [[Gidari]], who is native to the [[Land of the Dead]] and serves as a guide and protector of souls on their journey beyond the veil.

 %%^Campaign:DuFr%%